benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 > HAL link : https://hal.science/hal-04626541/

-# Scientific description
+## Description

-**This code computes the Quasistatic Model, the Generalized Compliance Matrix and the Joint Jacobian of continuum robots :
+**This code computes the Quasistatic Model, the Generalized Compliance Matrix and the Joint Jacobian of a continuum robot :
-- Concentric Tubes Robots
+- Concentric Tubes Continuum Robots (CTCR)
-- Tendon Actuated Robots
+- Tendon Actuated Continuum Robot (TACR)
-- Concentric Agonist-Antagonist Robot (also called Push-Pulled Robot) will be released soon
+- Concentric Agonist-Antagonist Robot (CAAR) will be released soon

 ** The Generalized Compliance Matrix is a kind of Jacobian that fully captures the flexibility properties of the robot.
 It is a powerful mathematical tool for :
 - Trajectory planning algorithms that take into account mechanical contacts between the robot and its environment